JaneliaSciComp/SongExplorer/README.md

 ### Locally ###

-When running locally DeepSong uses a custom job scheduler to manage the resources required by different commands.
+When running locally SongExplorer uses a custom job scheduler to manage the resources required by different commands.
 This permits doing multiple things at once, as well as queueing a bunch of jobs for offline analysis.
 By default, each task reserves all of your computer's CPU cores, GPU cards, and memory.
 To